Skip to Content

 Oculus Keeps Crashing: Reasons & Fixes

-Oculus is a fantastic gadget to immerse in the VR world, but many users report the headset keeps crashing and messing up their game progress.
+Oculus is a fantastic gadget to immerse yourself in the VR world, but many users report the headset keeps crashing and messing up their game progress.

 Why is my Oculus keep crashing?

-• Headset overheating.
+• Your headset is overheating.

 How do I stop my Oculus from crashing?